TECKELHUT ACRES - THE TRANS AM RANCH

 A BIT ABOUT US

 We are a small scale farm that raises rabbits for meat and for show.
-We raise five different varieties of rabbits and have show and pet quality rabbits available on occasion.
+We raise four different varieties of rabbits and have show and pet quality rabbits available on occasion.
 We are always striving to improve our lines of rabbits to the standard of perfection set by the American Rabbit Breeders Association.

 Our farm of two acres is nestled at the foot of Long Butte between Bend and Redmond in beautiful Central Oregon.
 Teckelhut Acres has been in business since 1986.